aolear1/Lawbook-Project/README.md

 # Lawbook-Project
 customizable game for learning law terms

-Terms can be added/removed by editing definitions in Law Dictionairy.txt
+Terms can be added/removed by editing definitions in Law Dictionairy.txt following the format Term:Definition